 Because students begin school with such a wide range of skill levels, it can be a struggle to identify where to begin small group instruction.
 Assessment of phonological awareness skills is a critical step in planning appropriate small group instruction.

 There are many assessments of phonological awareness skills available online at no cost.
 Most are quick, easy assessments that can be administered several times to keep a running record of student progress.
 Many school districts have developed their own phonological awareness skills test, too.

 As a Read to Achieve teacher, the one I use is the Phonological Awareness Skills Test (P.A.S.T.).
 It is a free assessment that can be found on many online sites.
 The P.A.S.T has the phonological awareness skills broken down into each individual skill and arranged by level of complexity.
-Students are assessed until an area of concern is found based on the number of wrong answers and/or teacher judgement.
+Students are assessed until an area of concern is found based on the number of wrong answers and/or teacher judgment.

 Planning Small Group Instruction